sxiii/top-websites-os/README.md

 # How to run
 1) `git clone https://github.com/sxiii/top-websites-os`
-2) Replace or add your website link to the top of the file `scan-top.sh` (add into ntweb array)
+2) `cd top-websites-os` and replace or add your website link to the top of the file `scan-top.sh` (add into ntweb array)
 3) Run `./scan-top.sh.` This step requires internet and root (if your docker requires root) and will generate JSONs based on Wappalyzer runned inside docker.
 Finally, it'll put them into json folder.
 4) Run ./process-top.sh.
 You will see which websites uses which OSes.